yurineves92/chirpes-bootcamp-laravel/README.md

-# User Comments using Laravel 10
+# Chirpers using Laravel, InertiaJS, VueJS and TailwindCSS

 Repository of use for developing and studying web systems using Laravel Framework 10.